awesomeWM/awesome/docs/90-FAQ.md

   $ xprop WM_CLASS WM_NAME

 When the cursor changes to "+" click on the client of interest.
-From the terminal output you can use the following to match clients in awesome:
+From the terminal output you can use the following to match clients in Awesome:

     WM_CLASS(STRING) = "smplayer", "Smplayer"
                         |           |